LukasKnuth/bike-track/README.md

 If you'd like to contribute to the project, just fork it here on GitHub, do your work and send me a pull request.
 For ideas on what you could add, see the [ToDo section](#todo).

-If you encounter any problems or bugs, please also open a ticket on the [Issue-Tracker](https://github.com/LukasKnuth/bike-track/issues).
+If you encounter any **problems or bugs**, please also *open a ticket* on the [Issue-Tracker](https://github.com/LukasKnuth/bike-track/issues).

 ## ToDo

-* Add possibility to create a "Tour", which capsules multiple LocationStamps
 * Create a clearer data-view (for tours) including average speed, track-length, etc.
 * Add charts for all collected data (AchartEngine, JavaDoc for ChartFactory).
 * Add measuring altitude (see http://stackoverflow.com/questions/6141390)
+* Make the TrackerService bind-able and use the messages to get the GPS-state.